aislan-michel/my-dotnet-template/README.md

 this script initialized git repository and creates an simple arch .net apps

+### requirements

+- git
+- dotnet SDK of your choice

 ### parameters

 - path, the local of the folder of project is created